How A Drunk Driving Lawsuit Works When The Driver Has No Accident Insurance

 (4) Car, SUV and Truck Companies Can Be Liable For Crashworthiness Claims

 Fourth, cars aren't just meant to drive on the road, they're meant to keep passengers safe in accidents.
 These are called "crashworthiness" claims.
-In many drunk driving cases, although the initial cause was the drunk driver, the car's safety features fail to work properly, such as when a seat belt "unspools" by not holding the vehicle occupant in place, when a seat back collapses from the force of the impact, or when an airbag fails to deploy.
+In many drunk driving cases, although the initial cause was the drunk driver, the car's safety features fail to work properly, such as when seat belt "unspools", when a seat back collapses from the force of the impact, or when an airbag fails to deploy.
 Many times, the accident only caused a spinal cord injury or a traumatic brain injury because the car failed to protect the passengers as well as it should have.

 (5) Unsafe Road Situations Can Make The Commonwealth Or Private Road Design And Construction Companies Liable